-- Don't let other people's thoughts about you shape who you are.
+1. Don't let other people's opinions about you control you.
 There are many people who allow themselves to be forever shaped by what others have said or done to them.
-How sad.
 These people easily become approval addicts.
-They look to others for their self-esteem.
+They never really tune into their own needs.
 It’s like they are saying, “Please love me, so I can love myself.
 Please accept me, so I can accept myself.”
-These people will always feel a shortage of self-respect, because they never allow themselves to break free from the grip of others.
+These people will always feel a shortage of self-respect because they never allow themselves to break free from the grip of others.

-- Control your emotions.
-A part of respecting yourself is learning how to handle your emotions without causing more problems for your self.
+5. Control your emotions.
+A part of respecting yourself is learning how to handle your emotions without causing more problems for yourself.
 When we let our rage and hurt out in a damaging way, it only causes us to embarrass ourselves, destroy relationships, and leads to low self-respect.

-- Be responsible.
+8. Be responsible.
 Do the things you need to do.
 Janice commented with a list of practical ways to show self-respect: Take care of yourself.
-Brush your teeth, comb your hair, dress nicely (not to bring attention, either over-fashionably or sloppily), don’t overeat (or undereat!), eat what is good for you, and drink water.
+Brush your teeth, comb your hair, dress nicely (not to bring attention, either over-fashionably or sloppily), don’t overeat (or under-eat!), eat what is good for you, and drink water.
 More importantly, to take care of yourself, read your Bible and pray.
 Just doing what you know is the right thing to do will cause your self-respect to skyrocket – whether it’s doing your homework, chores around the house, or showing up to work on time.

 Here are a few more quick ideas about self-respect: